project-89/argOS/designDocsBackup/agents/cognitive-architecture.md

 ### Goal Component

-Goals in TinySim are hierarchical and dynamic.
+Goals in ArgOS are hierarchical and dynamic.
 The goal system maintains:

 Goal Hierarchy: